Strasbourg tramway: First tram-train phase (2010)

 Two new sections were finished in 2010: Gare Centrale – Homme de Fer via Faubourg de Saverne, and Observatoire – Place d'Islande.
 The former was built in anticipation of the (now abandoned) tram-train line project and entered service on 27 November 2010.
 Line C abandoned the Homme de Fer-Elsau section, taking the Homme de Fer – Faubourg de Saverne – Gare Centrale route instead.
 The next day, a citizen's initiative prompted Line F's introduction, serving the Elsau-Place d'Islande route, which included the Homme de Fer – Elsau section that line C had abandoned.

 Further extensions (2013 onwards)

 In 2013, both line A and line D were extended in the northwest.
 New tracks were built for both lines on 1 km for each.
 Line D saw the opening of three new stations (Paul Éluard, Marcel Rudloff and Poteries) and line A, of two new stations (Le Galet and Parc des Sports).
 The name of Hautepierre Maillon station on line A was changed to Cervantès.

 In late 2013, work started on a further extension of line A, from Illkirch-Lixenbuhl to the town centre of Illkirch-Graffenstaden.
 The extension opened on 23 April 2016, providing 1.8 km of extra route and three extra stops.
 It cost €37m, of which the Strasbourg Eurométropole provided €29m, the French government contributed €5·3m, and €1·5m came from the Bas-Rhin département.

+On 15 November 2025 Line F extended four kilometres from Comtes to Wolfisheim.